oscar370/pywalify/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See LICENSE file for details.

 ## Acknowledgments